7enderhead/antiweb/documentation/source/write.rst

         could_process = process_file(input_file, out_file, options.token, options.warnings)

-If the file was processed successfully and the index option is used, the file name which should be inserted in the generated index file block has to be computed first.
-Afterwards the file name is inserted into the index file (see :py:meth:`insert_filename_in_index_file`).
+If the file was processed successfully and the index option is used, the file name is inserted into the index file (see :py:meth:`insert_filename_in_index_file`).